 I did use plastic picnic/hamburger baskets at each place setting so that we had something to put our potatoes and corn in.
 Other than that we just picked up crab and shrimp and cracked our way into a seafood coma!

-(Tip: Be sure to have crab crackers and kitchen scissors on the table to get at that crab!)
 That Crab!
 Oh, that crab was seriously the BEST I have EVER had in my life!

 I wish I could have invited you all over to join us.
 It was SO much fun to just sit out on the deck with dinner poured out on the table eating the most flavorful simple seafood dish, I have ever made, with our fingers.
 It was the perfect evening with the sun setting in the back ground and a nice cool breeze.
 I think it was the best good-bye to summer we’ve ever had!